severity1/terraform-cloud-mcp/README.md

 {
   "mcpServers": {
     "terraform-cloud-mcp": {
-      "command": "/path/to/uv", # Full path to this project "args": [
+      "command": "/path/to/uv", # Get this by running: `which uv` "args": [
         "--directory",
         "/path/to/your/terraform-cloud-mcp", # Full path to this project